Nonlocal Optimized Schwarz Methods for time-harmonic electromagnetics: Orthogonal projection onto single traces

 The norm associated with this scalar product will be denoted $\Vert \bx\Vert_{\bfT_j}^2:= (\bx,\bx)_{\bfT_j}$.
-The domain decomposition strategy we are going to describe applies for any choice of local inductances $\bfT_j$ as long as they satisfy \eqref{AssumLocalScalProd}, and inductances might be regarded as parameters of the method we propose here.
+The domain decomposition strategy we are going to describe applies for any choice of local transmission matrix $\bfT_j$ as long as they satisfy \eqref{AssumLocalScalProd}, and transmission matrices might be regarded as parameters of the method we propose here.
 In particular, this implies that $\bfT_j$ must be an invertible matrix.
 How to choose properly such matrices depends on functional analysis considerations that are discussed in \cite{claeys2020robust}, this choice having an impact on both the speed of convergence and the computational cost of our algorithms.